sadricodes/scriptify/documentation/moduleGuides/wrapperSwitch/wrapperSwitchAdmin.md

   ![Post Row template in edit mode](../../doc_images/postrowEdit1.png)

   > > > If you don't see any code here, it may be because the theme is using default template code.
-Copy and paste the default template code from the [Default Templates]("https://jcink.com/main/wiki/jfh-skinning-default-templates#category_list_header") page.
+Copy and paste the default template code from the [Default Templates](https://jcink.com/main/wiki/jfh-skinning-default-templates#category_list_header) page

 - ### Add the data attribute to your post text container